-- 9.4 Under sections 12 and 27 of the Ordinance, where the Commission makes a Decision that an agreement or conduct is excluded or exempt, the undertaking specified in the Decision is immune from action under the Ordinance with respect to that agreement or conduct. - 9.5 The need for conditions or limitations on Decisions will be considered on a case by case basis.
-However, the Commission will likely limit the duration of a Decision's effect if the Decision confirms the applicability of an exclusion or exemption.9 - 9.6 A Decision that the agreement or conduct is not excluded or exempt from the Conduct Rules does not necessarily mean that the Commission has formed a view on whether it has reasonable cause to believe that a contravention of the Conduct Rules has occurred in connection with that agreement or conduct.
+9.4 Under sections 12 and 27 of the Ordinance, where the Commission makes a Decision that an agreement or conduct is excluded or exempt, the undertaking specified in the Decision is immune from action under the relevant Conduct Rule with respect to that agreement or conduct.

+- 9.5 The need for conditions or limitations on Decisions will be considered on a case by case basis.
+However, the Commission will likely limit the duration of a Decision's effect if the Decision confirms the applicability of an exclusion or exemption.8 Undertakings may however continue to rely on any applicable exclusions and exemptions after the expiry of a Decision. - 9.6 A Decision that the agreement or conduct is not excluded or exempt from the application of the Conduct Rules: - (a) is not a finding that the agreement or conduct contravenes the Conduct Rules; and - (b) does not necessarily mean that the Commission believes the agreement or conduct contravenes one of the Conduct Rules. - 9.7 Such a Decision only represents the Commission's view that the agreement or conduct does not meet the requirements under the Ordinance for a relevant exclusion or exemption.